brain-SCC/remote-logger-app/README.md

 ## Debug (development only)

 If you want to log the logger, you can enable debug mode with "debug": true.
-Be arware, windows will show strange behaviour if you enable logging.
+Be aware, windows will show strange behaviour if you enable logging.

 ```json
 {